meya-ai/example-pip-bot/README.md

-# pip-install-verify
+# test-pip

-Verify pip installs.
+This stays!

+...and comes back!